Evaluating Your Proposals

 5. Carry out due diligence and referencing

-We recommend speaking to at least three customers of comparable size to you and getting references on the business to ensure that they do what they say they can do, and in particular, act with integrity and with the interests of the customer in mind (rather than their own).
-The usual due diligence process should also be followed, i.e. check that the business is financially stable, do reference checks on the directors, and ensure that the claims they have made with regard to regulation and sponsorship are legitimate.
+Find out about the reference’s onboarding journey and live experience.
+In particular, investigate whether the provider acts with integrity and with the interests of the customer in mind (rather than their own).
+The usual due diligence process should also be followed, i.e. check that the business is financially stable and ensure that the claims they have made with regard to regulation and sponsorship are legitimate.